🍃 Natural oral care products

 A dental phobia is a common fear and can have several causes.
 Such as bad experiences with treatments in the past, for example.
 Others may actually fear possible future pain during treatment.
 But dental anxiety can also stem from feelings of loss of control, or the uncertainty surrounding the cost of treatment.

-People with dental anxiety can exhibit many symptoms such as:
+People with dental anxiety can exhibit many anxiety symptoms such as:

 Which techniques are most effective for dealing with dental anxiety varies from person to person, but here are five tips you can start with: